dbroncosfan1133/liri-node-app/README.md

 <br>
 -inquirer
 <br>
--dotenv:  Crete your own .env file, this is where you will store your Spotify API ID and Secret.
+-dotenv:  Create your own .env file, this is where you will store your Spotify API ID and Secret.

 Once installed, type "node liri.js" in your bash terminal.